Southern Peach Cobbler Delightful and Easy Recipe

 Gluten-Free and Dairy-Free Adaptations

 Cooking for special diets?
 No problem!
 For a gluten-free option, swap all-purpose flour for almond or coconut flour.
 This change keeps it tasty while catering to gluten-free diets.
 If you need it dairy-free, replace whole milk with almond or oat milk.
 Use coconut oil instead of butter for richness.
 These swaps keep the cobbler delightful without sacrificing flavor.
 Enjoy your customized treat without worry.
-For the full recipe, refer to the earlier section.

 Storage Info